-It's important for you to take good care of your teeth and gums while pregnant.
-Pregnancy causes hormonal changes that increase the risk of developing gum disease which, in turn, can affect the health of your developing baby.
+It's important for you to take good care of your teeth and gums while you're pregnant.
+Pregnancy causes hormonal changes that boost the risk of developing gum disease which, in turn, can affect the health of your developing baby.

 Below are some tips to help you maintain good oral health before, during, and after pregnancy.

 Try to make a dental appointment before getting pregnant.
 That way, your teeth can be professionally cleaned, gum tissue can be carefully examined, and any oral health problems can be treated in advance of your pregnancy.

 Dental Care While Pregnant